fkenghagho/RobotVQA/README.md

 - **Demonstration of full machine learning transferability from virtual worlds to real worlds:**  the real world is virtualized, a big rich dataset is collected from the virtual world, the above model is trained on and tested in the real world.

+The pdf-version of the thesis can be found at [thesis.pdf](https://github.com/fkenghagho/RobotVQA/blob/feature-background-in-object-integration/Literature/thesis.pdf)

 # 2. Typical Scene